thi-ng/umbrella/packages/rasterize/README.md

 ## About

-2D shape drawing & rasterization.
+Headless 2D shape drawing, filling & rasterization for arbitrary targets/purposes (no canvas required).

 The functions in this package can be used with any [`IGrid2D`](https://docs.thi.ng/umbrella/api/interfaces/IGrid2D.html) compatible